 Extending the spectral coverage of frequency comb and dual-comb sources from infrared or visible wavelengths to other frequency ranges has been a key for fundamental research and industrial applications.
-The terahertz wave attracts progressive interests in last decades due to its unique characteristics, e.g., finger prints of vibrational and rotational absorptions of molecules, excellent transparency to many package materials, possible large bandwidth for communications, etc. However, the development of frequency comb and dual-comb sources in the terahertz frequency range is, currently, immature due to the lack of efficient terahertz radiation sources.
+The terahertz wave attracts progressive interests in last decades due to its unique characteristics, e.g., finger prints of vibrational and rotational absorptions of molecules, excellent transparency to many package materials, large bandwidth for communications, etc. However, the development of frequency comb and dual-comb sources in the terahertz frequency range is, currently, immature due to the lack of efficient terahertz radiation sources.
 The electrically pumped, semiconductor-based terahertz quantum cascade laser (QCL), with high output power, good far-field beam quality, and wide frequency coverage, is an ideal candidate for the frequency comb and dual-comb operation \cite{Rosch2015Octave,Barbieri2011NP,FirstTHzQCL,HighPower2}.
 Regarding the terahertz QCL dual-comb operation, different architectures have been experimentally demonstrated, for instance, on-chip dual-comb, dual-comb spectroscopy using a fast detector, compact dual-comb spectrometer employing a self-detection scheme \cite{Rosch2016Onchip,Scalari2019,Yang2016Optica,LiACSPhoton,Sterczewski2019Optica,Li2019Onchip}.
-However, the measured dual-comb bandwidth, so far, is rather limited (less than 200 GHz).
-Similar to the technique of radio frequency (RF) injection at the laser round-trip frequency that has been used for a single laser to significantly broaden the emission spectrum, a microwave double injection has been also implemented onto a dual-comb platform.
-Because the strong resonant injection will introduce large phase noise and distort the dual-comb spectrum, no obvious broadening of dual-comb spectra has been observed.
-Therefore, it is still challenging to obtain a broadband terahertz dual-comb operation using the current RF technique.
+However, the measured optical bandwidth for terahertz QCL dual-comb sources, so far, is rather limited (less than 200 GHz).
+Although a microwave double injection has been used to broaden the optical bandwidth of a terahertz QCL on-chip dual-comb system, the broadening effect is not significant because the strong resonant injection introduces large phase noise and distorts the dual-comb spectra.
+Therefore, it is still challenging to obtain a broadband terahertz dual-comb source using the current radio frequency (RF) techniques.